An MP-DWR method for $h$-adaptive finite element methods: A novel DWR implementation based on multiple-precision

+\begin{remark} In the above framework of MP-DWR(\textbf{DF}) method, the primal problem is solved in \textbf{D}ouble-precision.
+As for dual problem, it is solved with \textbf{F}loat-precision.
+In fact, the framework of MP-DWR(FD) is also useful, i.e. solving the primal and dual problem in Float and Double precision, respectively.
+But there are some limits of MP-DWR(FD), which will be shown through a numerical example (\ref{limitofFD}) in the following part.
+In this paper, MP-DWR(DF) framework is used by default in numerical experiments if not specified. \end{remark}

-The advantages of our method can be described as follows.
-First of all, many repeated operations of building finite element space can be avoided.
-Compared with the two classic methods, the MP-DWR method only computes the modules of building the finite element space once in one iteration.
+Such a new implementation of DWR method has a series of advantages, which can be summarized as follows.
+First of all, several repeated operations of building finite element space can be avoided.
+Compared to the two classic methods ($h$-approach and $p$-approach), the MP-DWR method only computes the modules of building the finite element space once in one iteration.
 With the help of multiple-precision, the re-partitioning of the mesh grid, the rearrangement of degrees of freedom, the recalculation of the quadrature information, the reformation of stiff matrix, and solving an even larger linear system of linear equations can be avoided in the process of obtaining the dual solution.
-Without these operations, significant improvements in efficiency can be obtained.
+In this way, considerable improvements in efficiency can be expected.
+Compared with the $i$-approach, the dual solution in MP-DWR is generally not as accurate as the one from higher-order interpolation, making the error indicator potentially less accurate.
+But the MP-DWR method can avoid high-order interpolation, thus saving some computation time.

 The second advantage of MP-DWR comes from the involvement of computations with low precision.
 On computers, if one number is stored in double-precision, it will cost 8 bytes.
 While it costs 4 bytes in single-precision.
-Thus, when a quantity of data is stored on computers in single-precision instead of double-precision, the storage memory will be saved by fifty percent.
-Besides that, data with lower precision is more conducive to accelerating the calculation.
-Consider following C++ codes: \lstset{frame=single,framexleftmargin=-1pt,framexrightmargin=-17pt,framesep=12pt,linewidth=0.98\textwidth,language=pascal}
+Thus, if data are stored in single-precision instead of double-precision, the storage memory would be saved by fifty percent.
+Besides that, data with lower precision are more conducive to accelerating the calculation.
+Consider following C++ codes: \lstset{basicstyle= \ttfamily,frame=single,framexleftmargin=-1pt,framexrightmargin=0pt,framesep=1pt,linewidth=0.98\textwidth,language=c++}

-The same operation of the data is implemented 1.0e7 times with different precisions.
-The corresponding CPU times for the calculations of the above two modules are recorded in Table \ref{CPU time for}.
-It is obvious that the CPU time for the calculations in float-precision is much less than double-precision.
-Combining these two improvements of the lower precision, it can be expected that the calculations with single-precision can save CPU time and memory storage compared with double-precision.
-Therefore, the single-precision calculation part in the MP-DWR method can bring further reductions in both CPU time and storage.
+The same operation of the data is implemented 1.0e7 times with different precision formats.
+For double-precision, the cost of CPU time is 4.010e-2.
+As a comparison, CPU time is 2.448e-2 for float-precision, which is much less than double-precision.
+Therefore, it can be expected that the single-precision calculation part in the MP-DWR method can bring further reduction in both storage and CPU time.